jyellick/fabric-wiki/blog-posts/Bitcoin-not-BGP.md

 Since Bitcoin generates blocks more-or-less every ten minutes, this corresponds directly to a waiting period.

 So let's make this crystal-clear.
-The arguent is:
+The argument is:

     If we can put an upper bound on how long we need to wait, for the block in which our tran is found to stabilize, then effectively